Konijima/PZ-BaseMod/BaseMod-Concept/README.md

 ---

 # **Directory Structure**
-Your `lua` directory can contain 3 subdirectories, each of them is optional depending your needs.
+The `lua` directory contain 3 subdirectories, each of them is optional dependently of your needs.
 > - **client** | lua script loaded on client only.
 > - **server** | lua script loaded on server only.
 > - **shared** | lua script loaded on both client & server.

-Inside each of these directories, we have a directory named after your mod name in which we have all scripts for the mod.
+Inside each of these directories, we have a directory with the same name as the mod.
 >*This will prevent script conflict/overwritting with other mods and make it easier to reload script using command or debug interface (F11).*

 ---